MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/shell-launcher/index.md

 ## Configure a device with Shell Launcher

-To configure Shell Launcher, you must use the [Assigned Access CSP](/windows/client-management/mdm/assignedaccess-csp#shelllauncher).
 The configuration of Shell Launcher is done using an XML file.
-The XML file is then applied to the device via the Assigned Access CSP, using one of the following options:
+The XML file is applied to the device via the [Assigned Access CSP](/windows/client-management/mdm/assignedaccess-csp#shelllauncher), using one of the following options:

 - A Mobile Device Management (MDM) solution, like Microsoft Intune
 - Provisioning packages